Importance of Safety Training in the Retail Industry

-We all know that hazards exist on every place.
+We all know that common hazards exist on every place.
 However, when we consider the retail industry in regards to the potential for health and safety hazards, astonishingly many of us might not thought about the possible WHS problems that could occur.
-This may be because when we talk about the retail industry, the first thing that comes to our mind is shops, showrooms, departmental stores, and malls.
+This may be because when we talk about the retail industry, the first thing that comes to our mind is shops, showrooms, departmental stores, and malls, but not workplace violence workers are exposed to.

 Though unknown to many, the dynamic of the retail operation is really a combination of complicated processes.
 Human mind and body, intellect, machines, individuals, and technologies all come together to work in symphony as per the plans and arrangements.